 Adjust shower length and water flow with different size containers and tubes.
 Make sure hook can hold the weight.

-That’s also the end of the book.
-Thank you for reading it.
-I hope it helps you feel joy.
+Thank you for reading my book.
+I hope it helps you find yourself and feel joy.